 Attach Application Parts – Specification, Claims and Abstract

 Application Parts (specifically Specification, Claims, and Abstract) may be submitted in text format as a part of the eMod Text Pilot Program.
-These documents may be combined in one .docx document, or may be attached individually, limited to 3 .docx files.
+At this time, these documents must be attached individually, for the Specification, Claims, and Abstract.
 The recommended order of the sections is listed above.

 Technical requirements for .docx files are as follows.
 A word processor that can create and save Office Open XML (docx):